Sai-Roopesh/becomeAnAuthor/docs/architecture_doc.md

-# Architecture Document v1.0 – Become An Author
+# Architecture Document v2.0 – Become An Author

-> **This is Architecture Document v1.0 and will be treated as the source of truth for all future technical discussions.**
+> **This is Architecture Document v2.0 and is the source of truth for all technical discussions.**

 ---